4 Requirements for Start-ups

 Can a startup enterprise be awarded a tender?
 The answer to this question is for the Organ of State that has issued the tender, to decide.
 But, there are definitely some things that a startup can do to ensure that it subscribe to the minimum requirements of a tender.

 The minimum requirements that any enterprise must have are:

-2. A B-BBEE certificate.
+2. B-BBEE compliance.

-4. Bank account detail.
+4. Bank account.

-The reason a start-up enterprise must comply with the four minimum requirements above is that the Organ of State must verify that an enterprise is legitimate.
+The reason a start-up enterprise must comply with the four minimum requirements above is that the Organ of State must verify that an enterprise is legit.
 The Preferential Procurement Policy Framework Act necessitates Organs of State to comply with these minimum requirements.